savmm/AndroidSimpleViews/README.md

 ##Simple and Easy to use Views for Android

  - Simple View Pager
- - Simple Radoi Button Group
+ - Simple Radio Button Group

 ## Features of Simple View Pager